opendatasoft/elasticsearch-plugin-geoshape/README.md

 For achieving this, the plugin adds a `geo` mapping type, a `geoshape` aggregation and and a `geo` rest entry point.

-### geo mapping type
+### Geo mapping type

-`geo` mapping can be used exactly where `geo_shape` could be used.
-It parsed `GeoJSON` shapes, and indexing them in elasticsearch.
+`geo` mapping can replace `geo_shape` type.
+It parses `GeoJSON` shapes, and indexes them in elasticsearch.
 Compared to geo_shape type it adds extra sub fields :
  - wkb : indexed wkb field, used to aggregate shapes
  - type : geo shape type (Polygon, point, LineString, ...) for searching on a specific type
  - area : area of Shape
- - bbox : geoPoint array containing topLeft and bottomRigth points of shape envelope
+ - bbox : geoPoint array containing topLeft and bottomRight points of shape envelope
- - hash : shape digest to make exact request on shape
+ - hash : shape digest to perform exact request on shape
  - centroid : geoPoint representing shape centroid

 ### Geoshape aggregation